cloudydeno/deno-kubernetes_client/README.md

 ## Changelog

+* `v0.5.2` on `2023-06-12`:
+    Remove IP address restriction.
+Deno v1.33.4 can now access IP addresses with TLS.
+    This is important when accessing GKE clusters or similar configurations.

 * `v0.5.1` on `2023-05-09`:
     Run CI on Deno v1.26 thru v1.32.
     Now supports 'exec' plugins in kubeconfigs to load temporary credentials.